jleonard/jquery-annotate/README.md

 ##Example

 ##### I'm working on my navigation but it isn't quite ready.
-I want to message that to everyone reviewing the site.
+I want to make sure people don't click the nav and think it is supposed to be functional.

-This will trigger a custom **annotate** event if the user clicks on my list.
+Now if a user clicks the list, a custom **annotate** event will trigger.
 ```html
 <ul annotate='click' annotation='Work in progress.
 Check back soon.'>
 	<li>One</li>